Kai Havertz: Arsenal forward's hamstring injury deepens crisis, so what does Mikel Arteta do in attack now?

 A daunting task has become even more difficult now.

-Having already lost Gabriel Martinelli to a hamstring injury for more than a month in the Carabao Cup defeat to Newcastle, Arsenal are fearful Kai Havertz's season could be over after he suffered a suspected tear to the same muscle while training in Dubai.
+Having already lost Gabriel Martinelli to a hamstring injury for more than a month in the Carabao Cup defeat to Newcastle, Arsenal have been dealt another blow with Kai Havertz's season over after a tear to the same muscle while training in Dubai.

 Havertz's absence leaves Leandro Trossard, Raheem Sterling and the 17-year-old Ethan Nwaneri as Arsenal's only other available attacking options.
 Saka is still some way from returning from his hamstring problem, despite stepping up his rehabilitation in Dubai.
 Jesus is out for the season with his knee injury.